rkj26/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Hi, there!
 I am Rakshit, 3rd year engineering student!
 I am passionate about machine learning, deep learning and reinforcement learning.
-I love to play chess to relax!
+I have interned at a startup Fifthrow Tech building API clients, automating release process and customer analytics and support.
+In my free time you can find me with a chessboard or on chess.com playing a game of chess, or playing cricket (if there is sunshine and space).